 Your genitals also change during puberty.

 The hormones estrogen (E) and testosterone (T) can help genitals grow and help them keep healthy throughout your life.
-This often mean growing larger/more adult-like genitals (a.k.a. labia, the vulva (the outside area including the labia), the different entry-points to the lower body, the vagina (a canal/tunnel inside the body), the clitoris or the penis, balls (a.k.a. testicles) and ball sack (a.k.a. scrotum).
+This often mean growing larger/more adult-like genitals: the labia, the vulva (the outside area including the labia), the vagina (a canal/tunnel inside the body), the clitoris, and the penis, balls (aka testicles) and ball sack (aka scrotum.)

 The vagina is a tube-like muscle between the urethra (where urine comes out) and the anus.

-Don’t confuse the vagina (the inside part of the muscle) with the vulva—the area around the vagina that you can see.
+Don’t confuse the vagina (the inside part of the muscle) with the vulva—the area around the vagina that you can see from the outside.
+Many people use the name vagina incorrectly when they mean the vulva.

 Some girls with a Y chromosome may have a vagina on the smaller side meaning it has less depth or width; some with a Y chromosome may have more depth and space.
 It all depends on your body.
-Generally, the labia and vulva region become fuller during puberty and can become darker.
-Vaginas are also very stretchy and over time can gain more depth and width.
+Generally, the labia and vulva region become fuller during puberty and often become darker in colour.
+Vaginas are also very stretchy and over time they can gain more depth and width.

 Penis & Clitoris